 I know it’s a chore but it will save you time and it’s one less thing to do on the first morning back.

 Having a family meal together, can be a nice way to welcome the new school term.
 Get the kids to choose the menu, and even help you prepare the dinner.

-Sitting around the table together will allow for conversation, and a chance to discuss any issues or fears about the start of term.
+Sitting around the table together will allow for conversation, and a chance to discuss any issues or fears about the start of term too.

-You might like: Easy back to school dinner recipes to save you time
+You May Also Enjoy Easy back to school dinner recipes to save you time